Chile (San Javier)

 Inspired by challenges along the way (like frost), as well as the observation of the cumbersome ways in which many farmers record vital information about their farms, Abby set out to create more simple solutions.
 As the coder of the family, the soil-obsessed physicist-farmer, who has since been selected by The Observer newspaper and Nesta as one of 2018’s New Radicals, set up Vidacycle Tech to build software, tools and apps for smaller scale farmers around the world to ensure they can be more sustainable and resilient in the digital age.

-Sectormentor helps farmers understand the trees, vines and/or soils on their farm and learn from their observations in an app, not a soggy notebook.
-“The workers can use it out in the field to record the condition of the trees, frost damage, pruning, anything of importance – the key was that it was easy,” Abby explains.
+Sectormentor helps farmers understand the trees, vines and soils on their farm and learn from their observations in an app, not a soggy notebook.
+Abby explains: “The workers can use it out in the field to record the condition of the trees, frost damage, pruning, anything of importance – the key was that it was easy.”
 Vidacycle has just started working with a number of vineyards in Oregon who are all using the Sectormentor for Vines app to support them building a regenerative farm-vineyard.

-“I am very excited to be working with such inspiring viticulturalists who are redefining a traditional monoculture industry, asking questions about soil health and diversity and how can they play their part in the bigger picture of building regenerative landscapes,” she tells us.
-“To start with this means we are helping make it easier to record observations about their vines as well as the health of their soil as they experiment with different techniques and ideas.
-Watch this space!”
+“I am very excited to be working with such inspiring viticulturalists who are redefining a traditional monoculture industry, asking questions about soil health and diversity and how can they play their part in the bigger picture of building regenerative landscapes,” Abby tells us.
+“To start with this means we are helping make it easier to record observations about their vines as well as the health of their soil as they experiment with different techniques and ideas.”